quoipii/ADIE/README.md

 # ADIE
-My attempt, with research on this being banned, to make a chatbot.
-Apologies.
+My attempt, with research on this being banned, to make some form of learning code.